sebastianbergmann/phpunit-documentation-english/src/writing-tests-for-phpunit.rst

     There was 1 failure:

     1) DataTest::testAdd with data set #3 ('1', '1', '3')
-    Failed asserting that 2 matches expected '3'.
+    Failed asserting that 2 is identical to 3.

     /home/sb/DataTest.php:11